uniment/MethodChains.jl/README.md

 * If an expression is a non-callable type, such as a comprehension, generator, tuple, or vector, then it is not called and is simply assigned to `it`.
 * If an expression is an expression of `it`, then it is simply executed and assigned to `it`.
 * Otherwise it's assumed that the expression evaluates to something callable, and so it should be called on `it` and assigned to `it`.
 This is the default behavior.
+* A sequence of expressions is delimited with semicolons `;` or newlines; delimit with commas `,` to calculate multiple values and collect into a tuple.

 If it's desired to override the default behavior of method calling, you can make an explicit assignment to `it`.